 Opana addiction treatment is similar to drug treatment for other forms of opiates.
 A proper Opana addiction treatment will begin with a detox in either a residential detox treatment facility or possibly a hospital setting.
 The withdrawal symptoms during the detox stage of the Opana addiction treatment are very similar to other opiate withdrawals.
 Opana withdrawal symptoms include muscle cramping, bone pain, nausea and vomiting, and emotional distress.
 Because of the difficulties associated with the detox stage of the Opana addiction treatment, it is important for the addict to undergo the detox process in a controlled environment where addiction treatment professionals will help them through the hardest parts of the withdrawal process.

 After the detox process is complete, it is almost guaranteed that further Opana addiction treatment will be required, especially for those individuals with a history of opiate addiction or other forms of substance abuse.
-After detox, Opana addiction treatment could include a longer term stay in a residential treatment facility (AKA rehab), intensive outpatient counseling, or pychosocial activities like attendance at 12 step meetings.
+After detox, Opana addiction treatment could include a longer-term stay in a residential treatment facility (AKA rehab), intensive outpatient counseling, or psychosocial activities like attendance at 12 step meetings.

-Don’t let this new form of opiate tear apart your family or someone you love.
-Contact Pathways Recovery to talk to a counselor about your options for Opana addiction treatment.
+Don't let this new form of opiate tear apart your family or someone you love.
+Contact Pathways Recovery at (916) 735-8377 to talk to a counselor about your options for Opana addiction treatment.